Who else is on the meditation app market

 There are some reasons to build a meditation app:

-• Such apps go with many other practices for body and mind.
-You can’t limit it only with meditation.
-You can add habit trackers, relaxation music or sleep practices in your meditation app and expand the range of users.
+- Such apps go with many other practices for body and mind.
+You can’t limit it only to meditation.
+You can add habit trackers, relaxation music, or sleep practices to your meditation app and expand the range of users.

 We define 3 types of meditation apps: